 Suppose you downloaded macOS Big Sur, completed the installation, but get stuck on the setup screen.
 In this case, all you need to do is restart your Mac.
 The latest OS has already been installed successfully.
 You do not have to worry about that.
 Simply restart, and this would un-stuck the stagnant setup process.

 Some users reported that resetting NVRAM did not bring much luck for them.
 But for a subset of people (and in similar macOS problems on Intel-based Macs), resetting it helps.
-We have a separate guide that tells you about resetting PRAM (Parameter RAM).
-The steps for resetting NVRAM (nonvolatile random-access memory) are also the same.
+We have a guide that tells you about resetting PRAM and NVRAM are also the same.

 macOS Big Sur Installation Issues Addressed!